This article may contain compensated links. See our full disclosure here

 An Untold Italy Tour of Umbria

 If you like the sound of Umbria and its medieval towns and cities, like Gubbio, we’d love you to join us on tour later this year as we explore Umbria during the harvest season.
 There’ll be delicious porchetta, local wine, and freshly pressed olive oil for which the region is celebrated.
 You’ll find all the details on our website at tours.untolditaly.com/umbria

 Resources from Untold Italy

-- Learn about how to find the best places to book wherever you are in Italy in our Accommodation guide and some of our favorite Beautiful small towns in Italy and some more Hidden gems in Italy
+- Discover the Best Agriturismo in Umbria and the best places to book wherever you are in Italy in our Accommodation guide and some of our favorite Beautiful small towns in Italy and some more Hidden gems in Italy

 - Listen: to our other epsidoe with Sarah and Sal in Episode #126 What is an agriturismo and why you should stay in one and our episodes on Umbria in Episode #117 Porchetta, pasta and panzanella – Dishes from Umbria, Episode #065 Uncovering Umbrias towns and villages, and Episode #019 Wine and wandering in Umbria